GreenBeanGravy/GUIa11y/README.md

 # FortniteA11y
 A tool that tries to add extra accessibility to the online game Fortnite for individuals who are blind or visually impaired.
+Currently, the tool does not function in game.
+This repository is currently here to allow me to push changes as they come out.
+This page will be properly updated in the future as I work towards the first release.
+If you end up reading this before I remove it in the first release, make sure to Watch this repository and Star it!
+This is a big project and you won't want to miss it.